SignTools/SignTools/FAQ.md

 ## How can I debug a failing builder?

+First, check the builder's logs and see if you can find anything helpful there.
+You can get to the logs by clicking the "Status" button on any app in the web interface while it's signing.

-Edit the `sign.sh` file in your builder's repo and remove the output suppression from the failing line.
-Usually this will be the `xresign.sh` call, so:
+If those logs didn't help, edit the `sign.sh` file in **your** builder's repo and remove the output suppression from the failing line.
+Usually this will be the `xresign.sh` call, so change:

 ```bash
 ./xresign.sh ...  >/dev/null 2>&1
 ```

-Becomes:
+To:

 ```bash
 ./xresign.sh ...